 Jurisdiction - Like all Colorado divorce cases at least one party needs to be domiciled in Colorado with the intent to remain indefinitely in order for the court to have "subject matter jurisdiction" over your case.
 Subject Matter Jurisdiction is the courts power to hear your case.
 Given the nature of the military with respect to relocation and deployments you may have subject matter jurisdiction issues in your case.
 Another flavor of jurisdiction is "personal jurisdiction" which is the courts power over you and your assets.
 Please contact us for a free 30 minute consultation to analyze your specific Jurisdiction issue.

 Service of Process - This is a procedural requirement, that forces you to physically serve the other party with the initial filing paperwork in order to start a legal proceeding.
 Failure to do so means your case could get dismissed.
 This is important for military members because if a spouse is deployed you cannot start a divorce because the spouse may delay proceedings under the Service members Civil Relief Act.
+Also it can be challenging to have service members served on deployment or on post.

 Division of Assets - BAH will count as income generally while reserve pay may not.
 Each individual financial situation can present different challenges calling for different solutions.
 Please contact us fro a free 30 minute consultation.